py660/DebateClock/README.md

 # DebateClock
-DebateClock is a mobile web browser-based parli style debate timer, with support for:
+DebateClock is a mobile browser-based parli style debate timer, with support for:

  - Automatic timer durations for each speech (7, 8, 8, 8, 4, 5)
  - Protected time indicators depending on the speech